takenet/feature-toggle-client/README.md

 npm i -S feature-toggle-client
 ```

-Initialize user or application with an payload and LauchDarkly key
+Initialize user or application with a payload and LauchDarkly key.
+You also can intialize the Launch Darkly API with an Authorization Token, Project Key and Environment Key.

 ```typescript
 import { FeatureToggleClientService } from 'feature-toggle-client'